 Is 2020 the only projected year on this?
 It looks like it skips from 2014 to 2020.

 Is the score “0” for grey hexes, or is there insufficient data (like the affordability map)?
 I’m wondering if we should choose a different color than grey since we used it in a previous map for “insufficient data”.
 When I switched from the first to the second map my immediate thought was that those were areas of insufficient data as well, until I looked at the legend.
 That might confuse people.

+See webtext suggestions for more context here- Is there a way to apply a filter to the map – use another color to indicate those areas that have “turned?”
+In other words, use an overlay that identifies tracts that were previously “very vulnerable to displacement” and have now increased (income, education, owners vs. renters) and/or lower levels of diversity? *Bates calls these areas “Continued loss” in her neighborhood typology maps (2013).

 Housing Tenure